B U R E A U O F P U B L I C S E C R E T S

 (Debord)

-In the first printing the publisher erroneously referred to this as “a new authorized translation.”
-The translation was in fact done independently and was not authorized.
+In the first Rebel Press printing (2004), the publisher erroneously referred to my translation as “a new authorized translation.”
+My translation was in fact done independently and was not authorized.

 Complete Cinematic Works